Skip to main navigation Skip to search Skip to main content

 Research interests

-Autism; mental health and well-being of autistic people, with a focus on anxiety; understanding psychological and social factors contributing to poorer mental health in autistic people; masking/ camouflaging in autistic people and its psychosocial correlates; autistic burnout; identification, diagnosis and supports for autism in adulthood; supporting autistic people in higher education; post-diagnostic supports for later-diagnosed autistic adolescents and adults.
+Autism; mental health, well-being and safety of autistic people; understanding psychological and social factors contributing to autistic people's poorer mental health experiences and outcomes; masking/ camouflaging in autistic people and its psychosocial correlates and consequences; autistic burnout, its correlates and impact on wellbeing; identification and diagnosis of autism in adolescence and adulthood, and post-identification/ diagnosis supports for late-identified autistic people; supporting autistic people in higher education; improving the measurement and assessment of mental health (anxiety, OCD) in autistic people.

 Teaching overview